knetikmedia/knetikcloud-go-client/docs/BRERuleEngineExpressionsApi.md

 ### HTTP request headers

- - **Content-Type**: application/json
+ - **Content-Type**: Not defined
  - **Accept**: application/json

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **GetBREExpressions**
 > []ExpressionResource GetBREExpressions(ctx, ctx, optional)
-Get a list of supported expressions to use in conditions or actions.
+Get a list of supported expressions to use in conditions or actions

-Each resource contains a type and a definition that are read-only, all the other fields must be provided when using the expression in a rule.
+Each resource contains a type and a definition that are read-only, all the other fields must be provided when using the expression in a rule. <br><br><b>Permissions Needed:</b> BRE_RULE_ENGINE_EXPRESSIONS_USER

 ### Required Parameters